How do you approach the controversy of Waite's swapping the positions of Justice and Strength?

 The same problem of esotericists’ arbitrary modifications of ancient systems of thought occurred in Traditional Astrology – a number of distortions entered the system in the late 19th century and it became modern astrology which is limited and in many ways incongruent with reality.

 These are archetypes we are talking about.
-They represent the building blocks of psychic development on the physical plane and their attending laws.
+They represent the building blocks of psychological development on the physical plane and their attending laws.
 Karma does not operate in one way for some people and in a different way for other people; they would not be archetypes in that case.

 But karma or, cause and effect, does not relate only to transgressions that impinge on our and others’ free will, it also relates to accomplishment.
 The soul has a plan prior to incarnating.
 The measure of success is shown by the arcanum The Chariot.

 Yet, the figure in the Chariot is young and still lacks wisdom.
 He is looking to his right, that is, at his past accomplishments.
 He is not yet looking at the consequences of his choices.
 But he must.
 And that will come next.

 Have we done what we set out to do in this incarnation?
 If yes, then a new cycle may begin.
 If not, then we may repeat the plan.
 And that is why Justice is right after the Chariot.